abayomipopoola/abayomipopoola/src/content/blog/principles-of-product-development-flow-pt-1/index.md

 ![batch sizes](./batch-economics.jpg)

-The graph above shows a classic example of batch size optimization where two different types of costs interact: transaction costs and holding costs.
+The graph above shows a classic example of batch size optimisation where two different types of costs interact: transaction costs and holding costs.
 The U-shaped Total Cost curve represents the sum of two competing factors:

 - **_Transaction Cost:_** Decreases as batch size increases because fixed setup costs are distributed across more units.
 Each time you start a new batch, you incur costs regardless of size (e.g., equipment setup, admin overhead).
 - **_Holding Cost:_** Increases linearly with batch size due to inventory storage expenses, capital tied up in work-in-progress, delayed feedback, and increased risk of obsolescence.

 The optimal batch size occurs at the minimum point of the Total Cost curve, where marginal transaction savings equal marginal holding costs.
 However, as Reinertsen points out, we don't need perfect precision: getting reasonably close to the optimal point captures most of the economic benefits with significantly less measurement effort.

-This principle applies broadly across product development decisions, including sprint length, feature bundling, and release frequency, where finding the balance between competing factors is essential for maximizing value.
+This principle applies broadly across product development decisions, including sprint length, feature bundling, and release frequency, where finding the balance between competing factors is essential for maximising value.

 #### Exploiting Variability